I3A-NavSys/navsim/doc/tutos/tuto5/tuto5.md

 ### Running the simulation

 Now open Matlab (in the same computer or other computer connected to the same subnetwotk).
 Navigate to `navsim/matlab/simulations/tutos/tuto5`.
-From here, open the script `CreateObjets.m` and execute it.
+From here, open the script `simulation.m` and execute it.

 >We are experiencing issues with accessing ROS2 communications from Matlab on Ubuntu platforms.
 Therefore, we recommend running the Matlab portion of this tutorial from a Windows system connected via the network to the Ubuntu system running the Gazebo simulator.

 This code employs a **SimpleBuilder** to deploy vertiports in the area, a **USpaceOperator** to manage the operation of several drones, and a **SimpleMonitor** to analyze their accuracy executing flight plans.

+> In some parts of the code, pauses are incorporated with the `pause( )` command.
+> This is done to allow time for ROS2 nodes to wake up and handle pending requests before continuing with the program.

 ```matlab
 builder  = SimpleBuilder ('builder' ,NAVSIM_MODELS_PATH);